 Centro Machiavelli - Training Agency & EU Projects Dept. in cooperation with Metallo Nobile Jewellery School, CER, European Restoration Center and Vocational Building School – Florence - IT

 Formal vocational education of young people is usually disconnected from their engagement in extracurricular activities.
 Schools and out-of-school learning environments rarely come together to develop a programme that would cross their borders.
-This results from different agendas pursued by the formal and non-formal education sectors.
-School programmes are driven by national curricula giving teachers little time to go beyond the particular content of their course and its predefined schedule.
-On the other side of the scene there are non-formal education providers offering a range of courses which can be adapted to needs and interests of learners in a particular context and time.
 The key question of this project is how to bridge this gap and develop approaches which would open fields of cooperation between teachers and trainers for the benefit of young people preparing for their vocational careers.

 The project aims at bridging formal and non-formal education environments to support young people to develop digital competences relevant for their vocational careers.

 - Strengthen partners’ cooperation with other organisations across the formal and non-formal VET sectors.

 - Provide opportunities for students to extend their learning of vocational subjects beyond school.